 To reiterate, sustainability cannot be isolated to a single locale.
 For example, if we secure all of our food from wild sources and our climatically-appropriate garden, and we are successful at native plant restoration and improved soil and water cycles on our land, that seems sustainable, right?
 But if we do much of this using machines made in distant factories that run on fuel extracted overseas and refined far away, then what about the serious consequences to all the locales that are needed to produce, ship and maintain these machines?
 Our economy is based on these sacrifice zones.
 Most definitions of sustainability these days–like the common triple bottom line of economy, culture, environment–allow for this kind of degenerative extraction.

 To be truly sustainable, all “resource” exchanges between regions must be reciprocal over time and not degrade the integrity of the community dynamics of any landbase.
 An example of this is bird migrations.
-Birds take “resources” from the regions they move through, but they leave droppings and spread seed.
+Birds take vegetation, seeds, insects and other animals from the regions they move through, but they leave droppings and spread seed.

 With a clear definition, it becomes easy to answer more difficult questions.
 Are there such things as sustainable energy sources?
 Yes.
 Is it possible to capture and transfer that energy on a broad scale in a sustainable way?
 No. Does that mean industrialization can never be sustainable?
 Afraid so.
 Can large-scale cultivation agriculture be sustainable?
 Only in areas where natural regeneration of plants and soil happen extremely quickly.
 Electricity, cars, planes, stainless steel, all unsustainable?
 Yup.
 What about the vast majority of so-called “solutions” that would transform this way of living into a “sustainable” one?
 They are completely incompatible with genuine sustainability.
 For example, solar electricity requires mining, industrial manufacturing, and shipping materials great distances.
 For a short essay that explains this further, see this article.